jj5/kickass-crypto/README.md

 ## Fail safe

-The user of this library has the opportunity to override the `do_delay()` method and provide their own delay logic.
+The programmer using this library has the opportunity to override the `do_delay()` method and provide their own delay logic.

 If that `do_delay()` override throws an exception it will be handled and an emergency delay will be injected.